ida/servile/README.md

 - A dynamic file server: Asking for 'example.org/about' will check for:

-1. A JS-file of same name: If it returns a function, and executing the function upon the request-object returns a jsonifyable object, or a string, or a jsonifyable string: Answer with content-type JSON or HTML.
+1. A JS-file of same name: If it returns a function, execute the function upon the request-object.
+If a string was returned send it as the answer with content-type HTML, otherwise continue to next point.

 2. A JSON-file of same name: Answer with content-type JSON.

 3. An HTML-file of same name: Answer with content-type HTML.

-4. A directory of same name: Add '/index' to the requested path and procede from point 1.
+4. A directory of same name: Add '/index' to the requested path and proceede from point 1.